MISSISSAUGA NORTH STARS HOCKEY CLUB

 Vice president/GM Mark Turkiewicz

 We ask that each parent read the following sections carefully for they outline the policies and practices which

 govern the operation of our hockey teams.
-Current year fees/features are provided by your Team Manager.
+Current year fees/features are provided at tryouts annually.

 Your registration fee covers: